 Nursery children, along with reception children go to the school hall to have their lunch.
 Our philosophy at Castle Mead is to create a sociable, friendly supportive family environment while eating healthy food at lunch times.
 Children can bring their own healthy packed lunch or pay to have a hot school dinner, which needs to be booked in advance.
 Our hot school dinners are freshly prepared on site each day by our Catering Team who fully understand the importance of healthy eating.
 Staff oversee the children and encourage discussions about their food.
 For example – where does food come from?

-We are able to take children into the nursery at the start of the term that children are turning three.
+We are able to take children into the nursery from two years old.
 If you are in receipt of two year old funding then your child will be eligible for a maximum of 15 hours of Free Entitlement (subject to availability).
 If not, you will be charged at the current session rate.
 Free Entitlement for all children starts the term after their third birthday.
+We also 30 hours of Free Entitlement (subject to availability and verification of the 30 hours code).

 If you are interested in our nursery please contact the school office who will be able to assist you in the admissions process or by email at firstname.lastname@example.org